EddieSheehy/Brown-Thomas-Discord-Scraper/README.md

 # Brown Thomas Web Scraper using Discord WebHooks

 This is a Web Scraping python script I developed in 2020.
 The Script scraped the amount of items in a category and implemented that in to the link to load all items in to a single result.
+The category would of been passed in by running a discord command like '!bt LINK'

 It then looped through each item in a category and printed out the price, brand and product name.